jundalisay/superb/content/en/research/socrates/simple-republic/book-7/chapter-1.md

-+++
+---
+title: "The Allegory of the Cave"
+heading: "Chapter 1 of Book 7"
+date: 2015-09-30
+image: "/covers/republic.jpg"
-title= "The Allegory of the Cave (Enlightenment)" date= 2015-09-12 image= "/covers/republic.jpg" description= "Unenlightened humans are like those stuck inside a dark cave who see only shadows of objects and not the hidden nature and essence of things." linkf= "/research/socrates/simple-republic/book-7/chapter-2/" linkftext= "Chapter 2" linkb= "/research/socrates/simple-republic/book-6/chapter-3/" linkbtext= "Chapter 3" icon= "/icons/soc.png"
+description: "Unenlightened humans are like those stuck inside a dark cave who see only shadows of objects and not the hidden nature and essence of things"
-+++
+author: "Socrates"
+icon: "/icons/soc.png"
+---

 ## Unenlightened Humans